alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 **Car Cost:**

-1. Insurance - $125 (pleasure use only, maximum discounts).
+1. Insurance - $125 (pleasure use only, maximum discounts)
-2. Gas cost - $8.25 per roundtrip.
+2. Gas cost - $8.25 per roundtrip
 3. Maintenance - $180/year (3 oil changes per year at $60 each)

 **Transit Cost:** Due to mandatory UBC transit enrolment, I will say this fee is $0.